openreferral/specification/docs/hsds/profiles.md

 ### Serializing to Tabular Data Packages

-Profiles should support serialization to a [Tabular Data Package](https://specs.frictionlessdata.io/tabular-data-package/#specification) format.
+Profiles SHOULD support serialization to a [Tabular Data Package](https://specs.frictionlessdata.io/tabular-data-package/#specification) format.

-This should be done by providing a `datapackage.json` file conformant to the [Frictionless Tabular Data Package schema](https://specs.frictionlessdata.io/schemas/tabular-data-package.json), which describes the serialization of the Profile accurately.
+This SHOULD be done by providing a `datapackage.json` file conformant to the [Frictionless Tabular Data Package schema](https://specs.frictionlessdata.io/schemas/tabular-data-package.json), which describes the serialization of the Profile accurately.
+Profiles MAY choose to implement this separately, but it is RECOMMENDED that Profiles generate this from schema files which result from compiling their modifications with the HSDS specification files via the JSON Merge patch.

 ## Reference Implementation